torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

   features by reading from and writing to special sysfs files.
 Therefore, you can write and use your personalized DAMON sysfs wrapper programs that reads/writes the sysfs files instead of you.
 The `DAMON user space tool
   <https://github.com/awslabs/damo>`_ is one example of such programs.
-It
+Note
-  supports both virtual and physical address spaces monitoring.
-Note that this interface provides only simple :ref:`statistics <damos_stats>` for the monitoring results.
+  that this interface provides only simple :ref:`statistics <damos_stats>` for the monitoring results.
 For detailed monitoring results, DAMON provides a :ref:`tracepoint <tracepoint>`.
 - *debugfs interface.
 (DEPRECATED!)*
   :ref:`This <debugfs_interface>` is almost identical to :ref:`sysfs interface